unitaryfund/unitary.fund/src/content/blog/ga_qas.md

 _**Fig 1**. (a) State preparation scheme based on quantum compilation technique, where_ $U(\theta)$, $V^{\dagger}$ _are ansatz and state that need to prepare **[1][2]** (b) Some default ansatz, such as hyper-graph._

-In this post, we will use a Python package named $\langle qo|op \rangle$, which is a core package for our various research, including this research.
-You can download it via:
+In this post, we will use a Python package named $\langle qo|op \rangle$, which is a core package for developing quantum circuit optimization frameworks.
+You can download it via `git` as:

 ```
 !git clone https://github.com/vutuanhai237/qoop.git